 The residents of Brighton have their own part to play in the health of the Elm Tree collection as Elm disease remains a constant threat, requiring continued vigilance and management to keep the disease at bay.

-Councillor Anne Pissaridou, Chair of the Council’s Environment, Transport and Sustainability Committee, has appealed to the local community: “Elm disease is fairly easy to spot if you know the signs and what to look for.
+Councillor Anne Pissaridou, Chair of the Council’s Environment, Transport and Sustainability Committee, has appealed to the local community:

+“Elm disease is fairly easy to spot if you know the signs and what to look for.
 We’re asking you to become an extra pair of eyes and help flag up any trees – on both public and private land – you believe may be infected.
+We can then take immediate action to inspect the tree, and if infected, remove it and stop the disease spreading.”

 To find out more about the Elms, watch the video and hear from local and international Elm experts as they shine a light on the National Elm collection in Brighton and Hove.